STHassanDev/LinkSwift/README.md

 # LinkSwift
 A single-page URL shortener application built with React JS, Python Flask, Firebase Database and Github Pages.

-The project has two main components. linkswift-client and linkswift-server
+The project has two main components. linkswift-client and linkswift-server <br />
+Feel free to clone the repository and test both components.
+All commands listed are Windows commands.

 ## linkswift-client
 React Client Application styled using bootstrap CSS.
 The app takes the long URL as input from the user, stores it into a realtime database on firebase, generates a shortened url.
 The user is able to input an optional alias for the shortened link.
 If the field is left empty the app will generate a randomized alias for the shortened URL.
-Feel free to clone the repository and test both components.
-All commands listed are Windows commands.

 After cloning the repository onto your local machine: